 Bacterial vaginosis, BV for short, can seem like the end of the world when you don't have an answer for your chronic BV symptoms.
 In reality, BV is so common that it's surprising we don't discuss this health issue more than we do.
 No matter how old you are, BV can force you to evaluate your lifestyle to get some answers—and if you ask around, you'll find most women have been there at some point.

 Despite being easy to treat, recurring BV infections are no joke, either.
-If left untreated, BV can lead to other health complications, while also with making you more susceptible to other infections and STIs.
+If left untreated, BV can lead to other health complications, while also making you more susceptible to other infections and STIs.
 So what else can you do to get rid of BV and prevent it from coming back?
-The first line of defense to cure BV symptoms is prescription antibiotics, but boric acid suppositories run a close second and can help maintain healthy vaginal balance to avoid recurrence of BV symptoms.
+The first line of defense to cure BV symptoms is prescription antibiotics, but boric acid suppositories run a close second and can help maintain a healthy vaginal balance to avoid recurrence of BV symptoms.

 Keeping the ideal vaginal balance means finding the information and resources you need to make informed and healthy decisions that are best for your body.
-Many over the counter and home remedies for BV claim to clear your symptoms, but often leave harmful bacteria behind.
+Many over-the-counter and home remedies for BV claim to clear your symptoms but often leave harmful bacteria behind.
 So let's take a closer look at why you may want boric acid to be a part of your new BV treatment.

 Boric Acid Treatment for BV